Miraz-Uddin/bootstrap-web-application/README.md

 ## Bootstrap Web Application

+Click here to view [Website LIVE URL](https://bootstrap-web-application-by-miraz.netlify.app#LIVE-URL)

 ### Objective:

 Build a web application using Bootstrap version 5.The application should include various components and features related to Bootstrap's concepts such as light/dark mode, container, row, column, responsive layout, gutters, typography, images, table, form, alert, button, list group and spinner, progress bar, placeholders, pagination, canvas, modal, tab view, navbar, navbar positioning, aspect ratio, and utilities.

 ### Requirements:

-- [ ] Building Project Structure From ScratchThe web application should have a responsive layout that adapts to different screen sizes and orientations.
+- [x] Building Project Structure From ScratchThe web application should have a responsive layout that adapts to different screen sizes and orientations.
 It should maintain a consistent user experience across devices.

 - [x] Implement both light and dark modes in the application.
 Users should have the ability to switch between the two modes.